Edmonds runs for 3 TDs, Cards top Giants in Barkley’s return

 Michael Thomas, a Pro Bowl pick on special teams last season, blocked a punt by Andy Lee in the end zone on the ensuing series.
 Penny recovered for the touchdown to make it 17-14.

-Chandler Jones’ sack and recovery led to the third touchdown by Edmonds, who played at Fordham — the New York City university which late Giants owner Wellington Mara attended.
+Chandler Jones’ sack and recovery led to the third touchdown by Edmonds.

-NOTES: Arizona’s Dennis Gardeck partially blocked a punt by Riley Dixon punt early in third quarter and it still went 38 yards. … Arizona players and coaches high-fived 10-year-year-old Matthew Gierer after a good job on national anthem.
+NOTES: WR Golden Tate led the Giants with six catches for 80 yards. ..
+Lee finished with four punts for an average net of 26.4 yards. … PK Aldrick Rosas banged a 37-yarder off the right upright in the third quarter with the Giants down 24-14. … Giants coach Pat Shurmur is winless in five challenges this season. … Arizona’s Dennis Gardeck partially blocked a punt by Riley Dixon punt early in third quarter and it went 38 yards. … Arizona players and coaches high-fived 10-year-year-old Matthew Gierer after a good national anthem.

 UP NEXT